-DATCP nutrient management program staff has worked to train farmers, consultants, and local agencies on the principles of sound nutrient management, how to comply with performance standards, and how to use available tools to create and evaluate an ATCP 50-compliant nutrient management plan.
-The 2008-2009 state budget also allocated funds to DATCP for the creation of a Manure Management Advisory System.
-This system is currently focused on helping farmers develop a good understanding of field-specific soils and their ability to accept nutrients and manure for optimal crop production while protecting water quality.
-In order to accomplish this goal, two new tools in development include web-accessible WI "590" Nutrient and Manure Application Restriction Maps and a model based website for predicting the likelihood for runoff events to take place on a given day.
-The 590 Restriction maps will be available on a statewide basis at the section level to assist farmers in making sound decisions about manure and nutrient applications to their cropland.
+DATCP nutrient management program staff have worked to train farmers, consultants, and local agencies on the principles of sound nutrient management, how to comply with performance standards, and how to use available tools to create and evaluate an ATCP 50-compliant nutrient management plan.
+The 2008-2009 state budget first allocated funds to DATCP for the creation of a Manure Management Advisory System.
+This system is currently focused on helping farmers develop a clear understanding of field-specific soils and their ability to accept nutrients and manure for optimal crop production while protecting water quality.
+In order to accomplish this goal, new tools are web-accessible and include WI "590" Nutrient and Manure Application Restriction Maps, a map service for GIS users, and a model based website for predicting the likelihood for runoff events to take place on a given day.
+The 590 Restriction maps are available on a statewide basis at the section level to assist farmers in making sound decisions about nutrient applications to their cropland.

-Through these combined efforts, DATCP increased the number of acres covered by nutrient management plans statewide in 2008 to over 1.6 million acres, an increase of about 600,000 acres from 2007.
+Through these combined efforts, the total number of acres covered by nutrient management plans statewide in the 2011 crop year rose to over 1.8 million acres.
+In just five years, since the 2006 crop season, this is an increase of 1 million acres.